-Proce- dures Unit or controller Address setting range Setting method Notes tory set- ting 1 Indoor unit Main unit IC 01 to 50 Assign the smallest address to the main unit in the group.
-In a system with a sub BC controller, make the settings for the indoor units in the following order.
-Indoor unit to be connected to the main BC controller Indoor unit to be connected to sub BC controller 1 Indoor unit to be connected to sub BC controller 2 Make the settings for the indoor units in the way that the formula "(i) < (ii) < (iii)" is true.
-Port number setting is required To perform a group operation of indoor units that feature different functions, designate the indoor unit in the group with the greatest number of functions as the main unit.
+Proce- dures Unit or controller Unit or controller Address setting range Setting method Notes Fac- tory set- ting 1 Indoor unit Main unit IC 01 to 50 Assign the smallest address to the main unit in the group.
+In a system with a sub BC controller, make the settings for the indoor units in the following order. (i) Indoor unit to be connected to the main BC controller (ii) Indoor unit to be connected to sub BC controller 1 (iii) Indoor unit to be connected to sub BC controller 2 Make the settings for the indoor units in the way that the formula "(i) < (iii) < (iii)" Port number setting is required To perform a group operation of indoor units that feature different functions, designate the indoor unit in the group with the greatest number of functions as the main unit.
 00 Sub unit Assign sequential numbers starting with the address of the main unit in the same group +1.
-(Main unit address +1, main unit address +2, main unit address +3, etc.) 2 LOSSNAY LC 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor units.
+(Main unit address +1, main unit address +2, main unit address +3, etc.) 2 LOSSNAY LC LC 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor units.
 None of these addresses may overlap any of the indoor unit addresses.
-00 3 MA remote controller Main remote controller MA No set- tings re- quired. - Main Sub remote controller MA Sub remote controller Settings to be made with the Sub/ Main switch 4 OC OS 51 to 100 Assign sequential address to the outdoor units in the same refrigerant circuit.
+00 3 MA remote controller Main remote controller MA No set- tings re- quired. - Main Sub remote controller MA Sub remote controller Settings to be made with the Sub/ Main switch 4 Outdoor unit OC OS 51 to 100 Assign sequential address to the outdoor units in the same refrigerant circuit.
 The outdoor units are automatically designated as OC and OS.(Note) To set the address to 100, set the rotary switches to 50.
-If the addresses that is assigned to the main BC controller overlaps any of the 00 5 Auxiliary outdoor unit BCcontrol- ler (Sub) BS 51 to 100 Assign an address that equals the sum of the smallest address of the indoor units that are connected to the sub BC controller and 50. addresses that are assigned to the outdoor units or to the sub BC controller, use a dif- ferent, unused address with- in the setting range.
-BC control- ler (Main) ВС OC (or OS if it exists) +1 •The use of a sub BC controller requires the connection of a main BC controller.
+If the addresses that is assigned to the main BC contains a surface and the surfac 00 5 Auxiliary outdoor unit BCcontroller (Sub) BS 51 to 100 Assign an address that equals the sum of the smallest address of the indoor units that are connected to the sub BC controller sub BC controller, us ferent, unused address. troller overlaps any of the addresses that are assigned to the outdoor units or to the sub BC controller, use a dif- ferent, unused address with- in the setting range.
+BC control- ler (Main) вс OC (or OS if it exists) +1 in the setting range.
+The use of a sub BC controller requires the connection of a main BC controller.